 When a Kafka client connects to the Event Gateway proxy, the proxy acts as the Kafka bootstrap server.
 The bootstrap server informs the Kafka client about all the brokers in the cluster, and the client then handles balancing requests to all brokers.

 To proxy the backend cluster, Event Gateway receives the hostname metadata from the backend cluster and maps each hostname from the cluster to a hostname that it serves.
 There are two ways to do this: port mapping, or using TLS with SNI.
-You configure both options on a listener.
+You configure both options on a listener policy.

 For example, let’s say that there are three brokers in the cluster: kafka1, kafka2, and kafka3.